Nine of Wands Tarot Card Meaning

 Which means that this card often comes up for querents who are unable to delegate, worn-out mothers who won't let anyone else, not even dad, care for their baby, directors who won't let anyone else rehearse the actors, etc. The results of this will be seen in 10/Wands.
 In 9/Wands, however, the querent only needs to be assured that they do have reserves of energy and strength for that final push.
 Completion of all they've worked for is right there, all they need do is go for it!

 Learn the Nine of Wands tarot card meaning and the rest of the card meanings, symbols and stories in our eBook.
-Download it instantly for just $7.95.
+Get more from your readings - order your eBook now.